-First National Bank of Bellville provides Online Banking ("Internet Banking") access through Fidelity National Information Services.
-Fidelity requires all of its divisions and companies to take proactive steps to ensure that the systems they own or participate in contain adequate security measures to limit the possibility of unintended distribution of confidential information and the potential for fraud-related losses.
-The Equifax Internet Banking Service Bureau runs on a robust Windows operating system.
-State of the art firewall technology is the first line of defense in preventing unauthorized access to any information housed at the Service Bureau.
+First National Bank of Bellville provides Online Banking ("Internet Banking") access through FIS.
+FIS requires all of its divisions and companies to take proactive steps to ensure that the systems they own or participate in contain adequate security measures to limit the possibility of unintended distribution of confidential information and the potential for fraud-related losses.
+FIS runs on a robust Windows operating system.
+State of the art firewall technology is the first line of defense in preventing unauthorized access to any information housed at FIS.

 Included in this operating system is the capacity to allow only secure connections by end users.
 Utilizing Secure Socket Layer (SSL) technology, all transmissions of web pages and data between the Internet Banking site and the customer are completely encrypted and are unreadable to any person or group trying to "intercept" the transmission.
 SSL encryption is the industry standard and is commonly used in Internet applications that require security and privacy for sensitive data.

 Passwords: Before customers can access the Internet Banking system, they are required to enter their user ID and password.
-Without the proper login, individuals cannot see or use any web pages within the Internet Banking product.
+Without the proper login credentials, individuals cannot see or use any web pages within the Internet Banking product.

 Secure Connection: When customers are accessing their account information through Internet Banking, their connection is automatically converted into a secure Internet communications session.